petereast/petereast/README.md

 ### Hello!

-I'm Peter, I work for [Cyted](https://cyted.ai).
-I like building cool and useful technology while sometimes looking at surreal memes and complaining about old tech.
+I'm Peter, I like building cool and useful technology while sometimes looking at surreal memes and complaining about old tech.

 - I like functional programming
 - I also like [Rust](https://rust-lang.org)